 "But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and Judea and Samaria, and to the ends of the earth.”Acts 1:8

 They are going to start in Jerusalem and they're going to spread out and the focus is going to be all the nations of the earth.
-We saw this very clearly in Matthew 28 verses 16 to 20, where they're going to reach out to all the nations.
-The focus now is to go from Israel to the nations, but the implication of Jesus' earlier words to them, as I recounted earlier on, with those quotations from Matthew and Luke, is that there is going to come a time when the Jewish people as a national unit, and as an ethnic unit, are going to be brought back and come fully into God's kingdom and become believers in the Jewish Messiah.
-This theme is taken up by Paul in Romans 11, and this is way beyond our study in the gospels, but I'll give you the reference, that in Romans 11 verses 25 onwards to verse 32, we see clearly a prophetic indication that at some future time, Israel as a nation, the generality of the nation, are going to experience salvation.
-However, that's not the focus of this time; it's not the focus of the responsibility of the apostles.
+We saw this very clearly in Matthew 28: 16 - 20, where they're going to reach out to all the nations.
+The focus now is to go from Israel to the nations, but the implication of Jesus' earlier words to them, as I recounted earlier on, with those quotations from Matthew and Luke, is that there is going to come a time when the Jewish people as a national unit, and as an ethnic unit, are going to be brought back and come fully into God's Kingdom and become believers in the Jewish Messiah.
+This theme is taken up by Paul in Romans 11, and this is way beyond our study in the gospels, but I'll give you the reference, that in Romans 11: 25 - 32, we see clearly a prophetic indication that at some future time, Israel as a nation, the generality of the nation, are going to experience salvation.
+However, that's not the focus of this time; it's not the focus of the responsibility of the Apostles.
 They'll start in Jerusalem, they'll go to Judea, but it won't be long before they're in Samaria, in semi-gentile territory, and then they're going to 'go to the ends of the earth'.

 Then, in the final verses, we have the story of the Ascension of Jesus, verses 9 to 11,